-Radisson Hotel Group Appoints Nikhil Sharma As Managing Director And ASVP For South Asia
+Radisson Hotel Group Appoints Nikhil Sharma as Managing Director and ASVP for South Asia

-(MENAFN- ForPressRelease) Radisson Hotel Group is pleased to announce the appointment of Nikhil Sharma as the Managing Director and Area Senior Vice President (ASVP) for South Asia, effective April 1, 2024.
+(MENAFN- Avian We) Radisson Hotel Group is pleased to announce the appointment of Nikhil Sharma as the Managing Director and Area Senior Vice President (ASVP) for South Asia, effective April 1, 2024.

 In his new role, Nikhil Sharma will lead Radisson Hotel Group’s operations in the dynamic South Asia region, which boasts over 165 hotels in operation and development.
 He brings a wealth of experience and will play a pivotal role in strengthening the Group’s leadership in the Indian market, nurturing relationships with its valued partners, driving revenue growth, and ensuring operational excellence.
 Nikhil will also lead the Group’s vision of being an employer of choice for dynamic talent in the hospitality ecosystem.